Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 During the hands-on sections, you just skip this phase.
 It is essential to incorporate TDD into your development process in real-world circumstances.

 **Integration of Code Changes to the Remote Main Branch**

+Make sure to run tests on your local machine before submitting a pull request for fast feedback.
+If a team member skips this step and creates a pull request, the CI workflow should automatically run the tests on the remote branch.

+Let's take a look at the integration of code changes from the local machine to the *main* branch.

 ![0005](/images/3/1/0005.svg?featherlight=false&width=100pc)